Ekscentricitet/TheQuacksOfQuedlinburgTools/README.md

 ### Known limitations

-- Some cards ask you to draw chips at the beginning of the round.
-Those are not supported yet.
+- Some cards ask you to do creative operations with your chips.
+You can either skip them them or play in free mode.
+- Most cards can be resolved in free mode, apart from some that let you remove a chip at some point.
 - If you restart the app you will lose your progress.
 - If you change the mode you will lose your progress.